The Burnside problem for odd exponents: Power subwords in canonical words of rank

 Finally we need to consider the case that $u$ or $w$ are not contained in $A_1, B_1$, respectively.
 Suppose that $u$ is not contained in $A_1$.
-If the maximal prolongation of $z$ has $\Lambda_r$-measure $\geq 5\tau+3$, then $z=u$ or $z=u_1$.
-Thus, the sequence $(u=u_0,\ldots, u_m=w)$ contains at most three maximal occurrences not contained in $B_1$ and similarly for the other side.
-Thus we see from the previous arguments that $M_1$ is $\tau$-free modulo rank $r+1$. \end{proof}
+Then the sequence $(u=u_0,\ldots, u_m=w)$ contains at most three maximal occurrences not contained in $B_1$ and similarly for the other side.
+Thus we see from the previous arguments that $M_3$ is $\tau$-free modulo rank~$r$. \end{proof}